 - Lemon: Brighten your mood

-Caution: It is important to use essential oils safely.
+It is important to use essential oils safely.
 If you get essential oils in your eyes, flush with water for 10 to 15 minutes.
 Consult a doctor if irritation persists.
-If you get essential oils on your skin, wash with soapy warm water.
+If you get essential oils on your skin, wash with warm soapy water.
 The exception is lavender, which doesn't harm the skin; it is often used directly on the skin to treat burns and insect bites.

-Tips for Using Vodka Cleaning Spray
+Tips for Using Alcohol Cleaning Spray

 - When disinfecting or trying to kill mold, leave the spray on for a few minutes to let the alcohol do its job.

-- Use it on doorknobs, light switches and other areas for quick eco-friendly disinfecting.
+- Use it on doorknobs, light switches, and other areas for quick eco-friendly disinfecting.